-After identifying key elements at each stage of the biomedical research career trajectory that lead to the development of a successful biomedical research career and ultimately, success as an NIH-funded investigator, the Diversity Program Consortium (DPC) developed the “Hallmarks of Success.”
-These hallmarks guide the DPC consortium-wide evaluation, and span the individual student, faculty/mentor and institutional levels, matching the three levels of DPC program impact.
-At the discretion of the DPC Executive Steering Committee (ESC), these hallmarks may be altered or revised over time.
-The hallmarks listed here will be used for the consortium-wide evaluation during the second phase of the DPC.
+After identifying key elements at each stage of the biomedical research career trajectory that lead to the development of a successful biomedical research career and, ultimately, success as an NIH-funded investigator, the Diversity Program Consortium (DPC) developed “Hallmarks of Success.”
+These hallmarks guide the Consortium-wide evaluation and span the individual student, faculty/mentor, and institutional levels, matching the three levels of DPC program impact.
+At the discretion of the DPC Executive Steering Committee, these hallmarks may be altered or revised over time.
+The hallmarks listed here will be used for the Consortium-wide evaluation during the second phase of the DPC.

-The hallmarks assume there is baseline data on program participants and a similar group not in the program (comparator group).
-Progress towards hallmarks means that those in the program do better over time than those in the comparator group.
-The hallmarks are “goals” to achieve or move towards over the course of the program.
+The hallmarks assume that there is baseline data on program participants and a similar group not in the program (comparator group).
+Progress toward hallmarks means that those in the program do better over time than those in the comparator group.
+The hallmarks are “goals” to achieve or move toward over the course of the program.
 If the hallmark is already at a high level, then the goal should be maintenance.

 In all hallmarks, the term "Biomedical" is defined as "Behavioral and biomedical health-related."

 Approved by the DPC Executive Steering Committee in March 2019

 Source: Diversity Program Consortium Data Sharing Agreement

 Approved by the Executive Steering Committee on March 16, 2016

 This page last reviewed on